 Maintain Full-Time Enrollment

-If you believe you may be unable to maintain 12 units each semester for any reason, contact ISAP before you drop, withdraw, or stop attending courses.
+If you believe you may be unable to maintain a full course load each semester for any reason, contact ISAP before you drop, withdraw, or stop attending courses.
 (See Reduced Course Load, below, for more details.)

 Failure to be approved for a reduced course load before dropping below full-time status may result in a violation of your F-1 status.